The cost of homeownership is more than the down payment.

 More Americans are tapping their retirement to fund their children's education than ever before as college costs continue to soar.
 However, it's a short-term strategy with long-term impact.

-The same income tax rules apply as above for any premature withdrawal, and there's a 10% penalty that applies in this scenario.
-If you are 55, for example, in the 28% federal tax bracket and 5% state, and withdraw $50,000 for college tuition, assuming you don't jump a bracket, your withdrawal is worth just $28,500 after taxes and penalties--and that $50,000 in an S&P 500 fund for an additional 10 years would be worth nearly $130,000 at retirement.
-Altogether, you could be looking at a potential hit of $96,000 or more ($80,000 in lost market returns plus $16,000 in taxes and penalties).
+The same income tax rules apply as above for any premature withdrawal, and there's a 10% penalty that applies in this scenario if you withdraw from your employer's plan.
+If you are 55, for example, in the 24% federal tax bracket and 5% state, and withdraw $50,000 for college tuition, assuming you don't jump a bracket, your withdrawal is worth just $30,500 after taxes and penalties--and that $50,000 in an S&P 500 fund for an additional 10 years would be worth nearly $130,000 at retirement.
+Altogether, you could be looking at a potential hit of $86,500 or more ($80,000 in lost market returns plus $14,500 in taxes and penalties).
 Although there is an exception to the early withdrawal penalty for withdrawals from IRAs for higher education expenses, that exception does not apply to employer plans.

 There's a hidden factor at play, as well: That money counts as income for any financial aid forms you submit in a following year (a withdrawal reflected on your 2017 income tax return will be reflected on your 2019 financial aid forms), potentially affecting your child's grants and loan package.